About / Contact Us

 WEB BASED MARKETING TEAM:

-Production:1687 produces a series of half hour programs, The Facts broadcast on Manhattan Neighborhood Network (MNN) channel 57 as well as on the web.
-The Facts uses our core ensemble playing improvised, and composed music and text and a volunteer technical crew.
-The series explores reality, e.g. sensations, emotions, and reasoning, etc. Each episode is an analysis of a theme – many of them with political implications.
+Project Description: 1687 produces a TV and web art music series, “The Facts” broadcast weekly on Manhattan Neighborhood Network (MNN) and archived on the web.Our core ensemble playing improvised, and composed music and text.
+We will be exploring reality, e.g. sensations, emotions, and reasoning, etc. Each performance is an analysis of a theme – many of them with political implications.
+The productions, are an unusual opportunity to make expressively complex TV shows and reach an international audience. www.1687.org has information about our work and music samples (on press page)

 Description of Positions: